 As part of the process of updating the POCD, the Planning and Zoning Commission (PZC) conducted an on-line survey in order to better understand the issues of concern to Kent residents and property owners.
 Overall, 432 responses were received during a five-week period in the fall of 2021.
-A report summarizing responses to all questions is available at Town Hall and on the Town website.
+A booklet summarizing responses is available at Town Hall and was posted on the Town website.